ilkkamtk/WSK/Week3/07-validation.md

     - What about a rule like: "_confirm_password_: required, must match password"? - not needed on server-side, important on client-side

 1. Install `express-validator`

-2. Handle validation errors in `middleware.js`
+2. Handle validation errors in `middlewares/error-handlers.js`, add new middleware function and required imports & exports:

     ```js
     import {validationResult} from 'express-validator';